remkop/picocli/picocli-jpms-module/README.md

 ## Contents of picocli-jpms-module

-* a `module-info.class` in `/META-INF/versions/9/`.
+* a `module-info.class` in the root of the jar.
 * the classes in the `picocli` package.
 * excludes (does not contain) any classes in the `picocli.groovy` package, so this module has no dependency on Groovy.

-Typically, a modular jar includes the `module-info.class` file in its root directory.
-This may cause problems for some older tools, which incorrectly process the module descriptor as if it were a normal Java class.
-To provide the best backward compatibility, the `picocli-jpms-module` artifact is a modular multi-release jar with the `module-info.class` file located in `META-INF/versions/9`.
+We considered making the `picocli-jpms-module` artifact a modular multi-release jar with the `module-info.class` file located in `META-INF/versions/9`, in the hope that this would avoid problems for some older tools, which incorrectly process the module descriptor as if it were a normal Java class.

+However, putting the `module-info.class` file in `META-INF/versions/9` seems to have its own problems, as discussed [here](https://github.com/remkop/picocli/issues/674).

+I'm open to changing this, based on community feedback.
+Let us know what works or does not work for you!

 # Using picocli with Java 9 modules